ClusterHQ/flocker/docs/installation/install-client.rst

 .. note::
    These instructions require that you have ``sudo`` access.

-   If you are using a 32-bit Ubuntu platform, see the instructions for :ref:`installing-flocker-cli-linux`.
+   If you are using a 32-bit Ubuntu platform, see the instructions for Installing on Other Linux Distributions.

 On Ubuntu 15.10 (64-bit), the Flocker CLI can be installed from the ClusterHQ repository: